Mexes98/Mexes98/README.md

-- 👋 Hi, I’m @Mexes, a newbie in a web development.
+- 👋 Hi, I’m Mexes, a budding frontend web developer.
 - 👀 I’m interested in full stack web development, starting with the front end stack though.
 - 🌱 I’m currently learning the basics; html, css and javascript.
 Looking to fully grasp these, before learning any frameworks.
 - 💞️ I’m looking to collaborate on any projects using just these languages, to aid and improve on my learning.